The Gunny Sack

 Slow Cooker Mashed Potatoes

 Slow Cooker Mashed Potatoes are an easy, hands-off way to make mashed potatoes.
-The potatoes cook while you concentrate on other dishes or tasks!
+The potatoes cook while you prepare the other dishes!

 ↑ Click stars to rate!